remchaf/remchaf/README.md

 - 👋 Hi, I’m @remchaf
 - 👀 I’m interested in everything related with IT
-- 🌱 I’m currently learning Back End Development
+- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on everything about Web Development
+- 💞️ I’m looking to collaborate on everything about Web Development and Networking
 - 📫 How to reach me alfredmichel10@live.fr

 <!---